MSP Contract Terms to Negotiate

 Be clear about whether pricing increases apply to your baseline service or to new services.
 If you add new users or new devices, the per-unit price for those additions might be different from your current pricing.
 That's fine, but be clear about it.
 You don't want to be surprised by the vendor arguing that pricing increases apply to your entire baseline, not just new services.

 Contract term affects pricing power.
 A one-year term gives you flexibility but might have higher pricing because the vendor has less revenue certainty.
 A three-year term might have lower pricing but locks you in longer.
-There's a sweet spot at two years—long enough for the vendor to justify good pricing but short enough that you're not locked in through multiple product cycles.
+Two years is the sweet spot, long enough for the vendor to justify good pricing but short enough that you're not locked in through multiple product cycles.
+Industry data from Datto's 2024 State of the MSP Report shows that two-year terms are becoming the most common contract length, now representing approximately 45% of new MSP agreements.

 When choosing term, think about how fast your environment changes.
-If you're stable and don't expect major changes, a three-year term might be okay.
-If you're in a growth phase or you're uncertain, one or two years is safer.
-Remember that two-year terms are becoming more common and most MSPs will negotiate them if you ask.
+If you're stable and don't expect major changes, a three-year term might work.
+If you're in a growth phase or uncertain, one or two years is safer.

 This is the most important clause because it's what protects you if the relationship isn't working.
 How much notice do you need to give to terminate?
 What happens if you terminate before the contract term ends?
 Is the transition process smooth or contentious?

-Reasonable notice is 30-60 days.
+Reasonable notice is 30 to 60 days.
 This gives the MSP time to wrap up and you time to transition to a new vendor or bring systems in-house.
-Anything longer than 90 days is extended—you're locked in longer than necessary.
-Negotiate for 30-60 days notice.
+Anything longer than 90 days is extended.
+Negotiate for 30 to 60 days notice.

 Termination fees should be proportional.
 If you're committing to a three-year contract and you want to leave after one year, a fee is fair because the MSP has planned for three years of revenue and you're leaving early.
-That fee should be reasonable—maybe equivalent to 1-2 months of service costs, not 12 months.
-If you're committing to a one-year contract and want to leave after 6 months, a fee is fair.
-If you commit to two years and want to leave after two years, there shouldn't be a fee because you've completed your commitment.
+That fee should be reasonable, equivalent to 1 to 2 months of service costs, not 12 months.
+If you commit to two years and want to leave after two years, there should be no fee because you've completed your commitment.

 Ask the MSP explicitly: "If we want to leave after one year of a three-year contract, what's the termination fee?"
 Get a specific number in the contract.
 Don't accept vague language like "termination fees will be negotiated."
 By the time you need to leave, you won't be in a strong negotiating position.

 Automatic renewal should require affirmative action to continue.
 Some contracts auto-renew unless you provide notice.
-That's fine if the notice period is reasonable—60 days is reasonable.
-If it's 90 days or longer, you might miss the renewal date and get locked in for another term without meaning to.
+That's fine if the notice period is reasonable, and 60 days is reasonable.
+If it's 90 days or longer, you might miss the renewal date and get locked in for another term.
 Negotiate for shorter notice periods.

 Some MSPs include non-compete language that restricts your ability to work with other vendors.
 This is overreach and you should push back hard.
 You might want to bring in additional security monitoring, specialized compliance consulting, or other vendors for specific services.
 Non-compete language prevents that.

-Reasonable restrictions might be: you won't solicit the MSP's employees during the contract and for 6 months after to prevent the MSP from losing their whole team.
+Reasonable restrictions: you won't solicit the MSP's employees during the contract and for 6 months after to prevent the MSP from losing their whole team.
 But you should be able to work with other vendors immediately.
 Non-compete language that prevents you from adding complementary vendors during the contract is unacceptable.
 Remove it.

 Who owns the work the MSP creates?
 Documentation, configurations, scripts, custom tools?
 If the MSP owns this work, you can't transition to a new vendor without losing months of configuration work.
 You can't bring it in-house without hiring the MSP to explain it.